 Danielle Gregory flies first class from New Zealand to Australia on EK435.

-The plane: The Airbus A380-800 operated by Emirates travels daily from Auckland to Brisbane and on to Dubai.
+The Airbus A380-800 operated by Emirates travels daily from Auckland to Brisbane and on to Dubai.
 The double-decker aeroplane has 14 First Class suites and 76 staggered Business Class seats on the upper deck and 427 economy seats below.

 Class: First Class which consisted of a closed-screen suite with all the amenities one could dream of on a plane — a large TV and remote control tablet, a fully stocked mini bar and snack basket, a writing station, vanity pack and a seat that reclined to a flat-bed with plenty of leg room and storage space.